 Requires Adobe Acrobat Reader version 5 or later.

 Free download here.

-Download the rules to A Dark & Bloody Ground (in PDF format).
+Download an updated rulebook for A Dark & Bloody Ground (in PDF format).

 Read more about this game on Consimworld.